will62794/mongo-repl-tla-models/README.md

 24201 states generated, 4414 distinct states found, 1844 states left on queue.
 Finished in 06s at (2019-09-06 10:35:14)

+2_MultiNodeSyncSourceCycle_noinv.cfg.out
+Finished computing initial states: 1 distinct state generated at 2019-09-06 10:59:55.
+Model checking completed.
+No error has been found.
+2492863 states generated, 226262 distinct states found, 0 states left on queue.
+Finished in 36s at (2019-09-06 11:00:30)

 3_CommitPointPropagationLiveness.cfg.out
 Finished computing initial states: 1 distinct state generated at 2019-09-06 10:35:15.
 Finished checking temporal properties in 00s at 2019-09-06 10:35:18